RhythmicExcellence/rhythmicexcellence.london/src/pages/disciplines/recreational-rhythmic-gymnastics.md

 Our REC course features a special ***Home Competition*** at the end of each month.
 This gives our gymnasts the exciting opportunity to showcase the routine they have been working on throughout the month in a supportive and encouraging environment.
 The competition allows them to gain performance experience, build confidence, and celebrate their progress.
 To recognise their hard work, we award the top three gymnasts, fostering a sense of achievement and motivation while keeping the experience fun and rewarding!

+Each month, we celebrate the hard work and dedication of our gymnasts by selecting a ***Gymnast of the Month*** for each group.
+This recognition is awarded based on fantastic attendance, mastering a new skill, perseverance, or other outstanding qualities.
+It’s our way of encouraging progress, effort, and a positive attitude in training!

 ## Find our Timetable ***[here](https://www.rhythmicexcellence.london/timetable)***.

 ![]()